albin-johansson/tactile/docs/yaml-format.md

 ---

-## `tileset`
+## `Tileset`

-The `tileset` node is always defined in an external YAML file, since embedded tilesets are not supported by the Tactile YAML format.
+The `Tileset` node is always defined in an external YAML file, since embedded tilesets are not supported by the Tactile YAML format.
 By default, a tileset that is added to a map in the Tactile editor will be stored next to the main map file.